-Welcome to Aggregate's website for the publication, workshopping and discussion of advanced research in architectural history and theory.
+Welcome to Aggregate's website for the publication, workshopping and discussion of research in architectural history and theory.

 Plots